Are you concerned about the safety of your child during parenting time?

 If there is a parent seeking to deny you parenting time based on a general, non-specific threat of exposure to your child, you want to be able to demonstrate that: (i) you have not come into contact with anyone exposed to the Corona virus; (ii) you have not traveled outside of the United States; and (iii) that you and your household and living arrangements ultimately pose no more threat to your child in terms of exposure to the Corona Virus than the other parent poses to your child.
 Moreover, even if some modicum of exposure exists, you would want to demonstrate to the court that any minimal chance of exposure is far outweighed by the benefit of you and your child being able to continue parenting time during this pandemic.

 Whether you find yourself in any of the above situations, or whether you simply have questions about what to do moving forward with respect to divorce, custody, or parenting time during this time of a national and global pandemic, we encourage you to seek the legal advice of the experienced custody and parenting time attorneys at Goldstein Law Group, LLC.
-Please contact Mark Goldstein, Esq. or one of the other four experienced attorneys on our team here at Goldstein Law Group, at 732-967-6777 for a free phone or video conference to discuss your matter or, please complete the form on this page to contact us by email.
+Please contact Mark Goldstein, Esq. or one of the other four experienced attorneys on our team here at Goldstein Law Group, at 732-967-6777 for a free 10 Minute Case Evaluation* to discuss your matter or, please complete the form on this page to contact us by email.
 Please stay safe!